immortals-ume/Data-structure-algorithm-java/src/main/java/com/immortals/ds/tree/Readme.md

            else
               y.right = z

-e. deletion in BST
+e.
+Deletion of node in BST

-      To be Implemented..

       for deleting a node z from a BST has 3 conditions .

       If z has no children , then we simply remove it by modifying its parent to replace z with NIL as its child.